 Since the Covid-19 pandemic closed schools and put the program on hiatus, we've continued to work with our students via home learning packets, videos and online events.
 We hope to renew instrument training and ensembles in 2020-21.

-We currently seek an After School Coordinator to support the Progressions after school music program at our school sites in the Franklin-McKinley School District.
+We currently seek a music educator/mentor to join our Progressions after school music program team at Windmill Springs School in the Franklin-McKinley School District.
 Our mission?
 To advocate for equitable music education for all students, and to empower families and communities through music education and performance.

 Progressions Program Overview